autocrossblog/autocrossblog.github.io/_posts/2009-08-17-240z-update-for-august.md

 categories:  [ 240z ]

 ---
- So I didn’t actually get anything physically done on the 240Z this weekend, but I did manage to get $40 worth of light bulbs and fuses for the car.
+ So I didn't actually get anything physically done on the 240Z this weekend, but I did manage to get $40 worth of light bulbs and fuses for the car.
  I hope to start getting them installed tomorrow night so that I can start testing out the wiring, see what all I am going to have to rewire/fix in order to make the car street legal.
 Fingers crossed that the stock wiring still works fine!